franzzua/rpsgame/readme.md

 Inverse this matrix and multiply on result vector, and here is a solution:
 `(0.2, 0.2, 0.2, 0.2, 0.2)`

-It's Mixed Strategies Nash Equilibrium of this game.
+It's Mixed Strategies Nash Equilibrium of this game for both players (game is symmetric for both players).

 ### If we add `well` to this game, matrix become
 ```